 Specific watches, for example, the Zenith El Primero and Omega Speedmaster are often compared head-head by watch buyers.

 The “El Primero” watch is also often compared to the Rolex Daytona, while this may seem strange since the brands are so different, the early versions of these watches and more specifically, the movements they used were similar.
 Rolex’s in-house calibre 4030 was a near replica of the El Primero calibre 400 movement (and the 3019PHC automatic chronograph movement that Zenith launched in 1969 and used on early El Primero watches).

 Of course, there are many options available, but Zenith is a top choice if you want a timepiece with a movement built in-house that is reliable and aesthetically pleasant.

 If you’re thinking of getting your first Zenith piece, make sure to consider models with the El Primero movement.

 You can find shops that carry genuine Zenith watches near you.
 Click here for the shop locator.

 Zenith is a Swiss luxury watchmaker.
 To this day, it produces all of its components and movements in-house in Switzerland.

-It is ideal to always get your repairs, maintenance service, and tune-ups at official Zenith boutiques or authorized resellers.
-You can also send it to an official service center near you.
-All purchases come with an international warranty that covers the watch for manufacturing defects, good for two years after the original date of purchase.
+It is ideal always to get your repairs, maintenance service, and tune-ups at official Zenith boutiques or authorized resellers.
+You can also send it to an authorized service center near you.
+All purchases come with an international warranty covering the watch for manufacturing defects, good for two years after the original date of purchase.
 Learn more about Zenith’s warranty, services, and repairs.